bernie-skipole/indipyweb/README.md

       --db DB      Folder where the database will be set.
       --version    show program's version number and exit

+You should start by connecting with a browser, on localhost:8000 unless you have changed the port with the above command line options.

-On startup, if an INDI service is not running you will see failed attemps to connect on your console.
-These can be ignored, and you can still use your browser to connect to the web service to create initial settings - though no devices will be available.
+On startup, if an INDI service is not running, or not present on localhost:7624 you will see failed connection attemps in the initial web page and no devices will be available.
+You can still login to add users and create initial settings, including setting the host and port where the INDI service can be found.

-Having logged in as admin, choose edit and change your password, you can also choose the system setup to set web and INDI hosts, ports and a folder where any BLOBs sent by the INDI service will be saved.
 These values will be saved in the database file and read on future startups.

+As the web service by default listens on 'localhost' only a browser running on the same machine will be able to connect.
+Set the host to '0.0.0.0' to listen on all interfaces.

 A typical session would look like: